brittanynm/filter-and-search/README.md

 # New Relic Take Home Exercise: Filter and Search

-Full stack app that allows you to filter a list of customers in two of three ways: Search by customer's first or last name via a text input field, Filter by a customer's company name via a dropdown, or sort by a customer's first name, last name, or company with both ascending and descending order.
-The system persists the text, company name, and sort in the URL as a query param.
-Include test coverage for both UI and BE
+A full stack app that allows you to filter a list of customers in two ways: Search by customer's first or last name via a text input field and filter by a customer's company via a dropdown.
+Includes test coverage for the BE.

 ## Setup